iotaledger/integration-services/api/usage-ssi-bridge.md

 > The exact data model definition can be found here: https://gist.github.com/dominic22/186f67b759f9694f45d35e9354fa5525

 The following snippet demonstrates an example where a device identity is created and verified by a previously verified organization.
-Since schema.org does not have a data model for devices, the device attributes linked to its identity are derived from the [FIWARE device data model](https://github.com/smart-data-models/dataModel.Device/blob/master/Device/doc/spec.md).
+Since schema.org does not provide a data model for devices, the device attributes linked to its identity are derived from the [FIWARE device data model](https://github.com/smart-data-models/dataModel.Device/blob/master/Device/doc/spec.md).

 <!-- Be sure we use only static properties of a device.
 Adjust also the example -->
 <!-- what do you mean by static properties only?  -->

 https://ensuresec.solutions.iota.org/api/v0.1/identities/create

-The body of the POST request contains the Device type, the verified organization identity, a username and a claim field which contains detailed attributes about the device identity.
+The body of the POST request contains the Device type, a username and a claim field which contains detailed attributes about the device identity.

 <!-- what is the role of the username? -->
 <!-- this was intended to have a easier indexable method to identify idendities instead of their identity id -->